Royals vs. Rockies Player Props Betting Odds

-You can see player prop bet odds for Vinnie Pasquantino, Charlie Blackmon and others on the Kansas City Royals and Colorado Rockies heading into their matchup at 8:10 PM ET on Friday at Kauffman Stadium.
+Player prop bet odds for Vinnie Pasquantino and others are available when the Kansas City Royals host the Colorado Rockies at Kauffman Stadium on Saturday at 4:10 PM ET.

 Bet on this matchup or its props with DraftKings!